Floodplain Development Permit Requirements

 The furnace and water heater can be placed on masonry blocks or concrete at least 12" above the projected flood elevation, moved to inside a floodwall or moved to a higher floor.
-(You have more options for protecting a new furnace.
+You have more options for protecting a new furnace.
 Ask your utility about rebates for new energy efficient furnaces.
-The rebate plus the savings in fuel costs could make the purchase feasible.)
+The rebate plus the savings in fuel costs could make the purchase attractive.

 Furnaces that operate horizontally can be suspended from ceiling joists if the joists are strong enough to hold the weight.
 Installing a draft-down furnace in the attic may be an option if allowed by local codes.
 Some heating vents can be located above the projected flood elevation.

-Outside air conditioning compressors, heat pumps or package units (single units that include a furnace and air conditioner) can be placed on a base of masonry concrete or pressure treated lumber.
+Outside air conditioning compressors, heat pumps, or package units (single units that include a furnace and an air conditioner) can be placed on a base of masonry concrete or pressure treated lumber.